On Henry V, the mirror of a Christian king:

 Taking precautionary steps

-The population must be mentally prepared to deal with a situation where they find themselves without a stable supply of electricity, gas and oil.
-In an ideal situation, people have taken precautionary steps and have limited energy supplies for times of crisis.
+The population must be mentally prepared to deal with a breakdown of the national energy infrastructure, which implies limited supply of electricity, gas and oil.
+Ideally, citizens will take precautionary steps.
+We assume that when electricity networks break down citizens will have a limited energy supply of food available.
+One would assume that food rationing will become extremely important.
 Renewable energy is not named explicitly, but it definitely can play an important role when it comes to managing the crisis effectively.
+One can imagine that solar panels or wind energy provide much needed electricity and heat.

 For more information on this topic, please refer to the following link (Homeland Security, 2005):